AlexsLemonade/OpenPBTA-analysis/README.md

 If you are a new user, you may find [these instructions](https://github.com/AlexsLemonade/RNA-Seq-Exercises/blob/master/docker-pull.md) for a setting up a different Docker container or [this guide](https://www.andrewheiss.com/blog/2017/04/27/super-basic-practical-guide-to-docker-and-rstudio/) from Andrew Heiss helpful.

+We have supplied an RStudio project (`OpenPBTA-analysis.Rproj`) file at the base of the project to aid in organization and encourage reproducible defaults for analysis.
+In particular, we do not source `.Rprofile` files in new sessions or save/restore workspaces.

 ### Continuous Integration (CI)

 We use continuous integration (CI) to ensure that the project Docker image will build if there are any changes introduced to the [`Dockerfile`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/Dockerfile) and that all analysis code will execute.